Rule 10.51. Court Interpreters Advisory Panel

 (Subd (a) amended effective October 1, 2004.)

 (b) Additional duty

-The advisory panel is charged with reviewing and making recommendations to the council on the findings of the study of language and interpreter use and need for interpreters in court proceedings that is conducted by the Administrative Office of the Courts every five years under Government Code section 68563.
+The advisory panel is charged with reviewing and making recommendations to the council on the findings of the study of language and interpreter use and need for interpreters in court proceedings that is conducted by the Judicial Council every five years under Government Code section 68563.